Heating and Plumbing Installers need Big Wipes

 Heating and Plumbing Installers need industrial strength Big Wipes, which are powerful enough to clean filth, but crucially look after tradespeople’s hands too.

-For heating and plumbing installers, their hands are their livelihood, so cleaning them effectively while still being able to care for them is incredibly important.
+For heating and plumbing installers, their hands are their livelihood.
+Thus cleaning them effectively, while still being able to care for them, is incredibly important.
 Skin disease on the hands can be debilitating and has serious implications when trying to continue with work.
 After all, your skin is your body’s largest organ and is its protective barrier.

 Are Heating and Plumbing Installers at risk of Skin Disease?

 If you work in a manual trade and your hands are irritated, then the protective barrier can be broken.
 Harmful substances can accumulate and cause sore and inflamed skin and long-term health can be affected.
 Skin disease can be incapacitating for the sufferer, working becomes difficult and livelihoods are put in jeopardy.

 There are common signs of skin problems to look for on your hands.
 Check for dryness, redness, cracking or swelling of the hands and fingers, as well as blisters, flaking and itching.
 Workers can develop these symptoms as they come into direct contact with substances commonly used on site.
 If you are immersing your hands in liquids, or getting them splashed on a regular basis, then your hands may suffer.
 Contact with contaminated tools or surfaces can also lead to harmful substances landing on the skin, causing a problem.

 For heating and plumbing installers, for example, avoiding contact with filth can be impossible.
 Washing your hands is the most obvious way to get rid of potentially harmful substances.
 However, more often than not, there is no access to cleaning facilities.
 Even when water and soap are readily available, they just won’t shift the majority of modern construction and maintenance products.